epinio/epinio/docs/user/explanations/advanced.md

 [Upstream project link](https://github.com/GoogleCloudPlatform/gcp-service-broker)

 Many applications need additional services in order to work.
 Those services could be databases, cache servers, email gateways, log collecting applications or other.
-The various cloud providers already offer such services and being able to use them in the various Platforms as a Service (PaaS) in a unified way, gave birth to the concept of the (Open Service Broker API - aka osbapi)[https://www.openservicebrokerapi.org/].
+The various cloud providers already offer such services.
+Being able to use them in the various Platforms as a Service (PaaS) in a unified way gave birth to the concept of the (Open Service Broker API - aka osbapi)[https://www.openservicebrokerapi.org/].
 This concept is adopted by various providers among which, Google.
 There seems to be a shift towards the "Operator" pattern, e.g. Google seems to have moved its focus to the [Config Connector](https://cloud.google.com/config-connector/docs/overview) as described at the top of the README [here](https://github.com/googlearchive/k8s-service-catalog).

-Since Google service broker still works and since the common interface provided the the [Service Catalog](#service-catalog) makes it easy to integrate, Epinio lets the user optionally install the Google service broker with the command [`epinio enable services-google`](../references/cli/epinio_enable_services-google.md).
+Since Google's service broker still works and since the common interface provided by the [Service Catalog](#service-catalog) makes it easy to integrate, Epinio lets the user optionally install the Google service broker with the command [`epinio enable services-google`](../references/cli/epinio_enable_services-google.md).

 Warning: This service broker is not actively supported by Google anymore and may be removed from a future Epinio version.